vokhotnikov/RepData_PeerAssessment1/PA1_template.md

 The plot suggests that there might be a few differences between weekday and weekend days activity patterns for the dataset in question:

-* weekend days activity starts later than weekday one
+* weekend days activity typically starts later than weekday one

 * overall activity during daytime period (10am - 20pm approximately) on weekends
     is noticeably larger than on weekday days

-* at the same time, overall morning activity (before 10am approximately) is noticeably larger on weekday days
+* at the same time, overall morning activity (before 10am approximately) is noticeably larger on weekday days than on weekends